IWE Retrieve

 • -d 2: Main + sub-documents + their sub-documents

-• -d N: Follow block references up to N levels deep
+• -d N: Follow children up to N levels deep

 Context Expansion (-c)